-CTC Aviation with Easyjet Selection11 months, 3 days ago
+CTC Aviation with Easyjet Selection1 year, 2 days ago

 Recently I applied for the CTC Aviation in partnership with easyJet integrated course.
 Whilst everything is going swimmingly and I’m approaching my first solo any day now at Liverpool Flying School, I thought I had better at least try to get on the course since it would guarantee me a job as First Officer with easyJet on an Airbus A320 all in the relatively short time frame of 18 months!
 Getting onto the course would mean that I could go and study full time in Southampton or Coventry for 6 months and then go and do the flight training either in the USA or New Zealand.